C-7-9/vm/README.md

 # Bytecode interpreter virtual machine

 ## Types
-following primitive types are in virtual machine:
+following primitive types are in this virtual machine:
 * bool - true or false
 * real - 64 bit floating point number
-* text - variable length ASCII character
+* text - growable ASCII string

-each primitive type has its own list and null variant.
+each primitive type has its own list and null variants.